Category: Hotel Loyalty

 Reality check: your bank’s conversion rate may differ from the mid-market rate, and prices/promos can change.
 But even with small swings, the INR checkout often stays cheaper—think of the difference as a free meal or a couple of local rides.

-Seems getting the membership from the Indian Accor website will give instant $15 plus $47 = $62 discount?
-So you’re basically getting Explorer for around $167?
+Seems getting the membership from the Indian Accor website will give instant $20 discount?
+So you’re basically getting Explorer for around $208?

-Also, if travelling from Qatar Airways, their ongoing 10% discount for Accor seems enough to get in most of the $167 back, no?
-Am I missing something?
+Also, if travelling from Qatar Airways, their ongoing 10% discount for Accor seems enough to get in most of the $208 back, no?
+What do you think?